DoDEA Europe Human Resources

-Note – Questions regarding DoDDS-Europe employees should be referred to your district labor and employee relations specialist point of contact.
+Note – Questions regarding DoDEA Europe employees should be referred to your district labor and employee relations specialist point of contact.

 In general, performance management is the systematic process by which an agency involves its employees, as individuals and members of a group, in improving organizational effectiveness in the accomplishment of agency mission and goals.
 Specific guidance for our positions is linked below.